monicahq/monica/docs/installation/docker.md

 docker-compose up
 ```

+### 3. Set the container

-Wait until all migrations are done and check if you can open up the login page by going to http://localhost:3000.
+Wait until all migrations are done and check if you can open up the login page by going to http://localhost.
 If this looks ok, add your first user account.

 ```sh
 docker-compose exec monicahq php artisan setup:production